Skip to Content

 Non-Invasive Ventilation (NIV)

-Non-invasive ventilation uses a mask interface (nasal, full-face, or nasal pillows) to deliver pressurized air.
+Non-invasive ventilation uses a mask interface (nasal or full face mask) to deliver pressurized air.
 It is commonly used for patients with:

 • Sleep apnea (CPAP/BiPAP)